 End with a Call-To-Action

-Either way, a powerful ending will ensure that you leave a lasting impression in the mind of the hiring manager.
-And if they can’t stop thinking about you, then they’ll have to contact you.
+Essentially, a powerful ending will ensure that you leave a lasting impression in the mind of the hiring manager.
+And if they can’t stop thinking about you, they’ll have to contact you.

 Ace That Freelance Writer Cover Letter